English Graduate Student Profiles

 Christopher Westrate

-Christopher Westrate is a second-year doctoral student at UNH.
+Christopher Westrate is a third-year doctoral student at UNH.
 He holds an MA from the University of Massachusetts, Boston where he studied Vladimir Nabokov’s work in parody and art theory.
 Chris taught literature and writing for many years at the high school level and enjoyed serving as executive director of his program for over a decade.
 Interested in cultural flux, Chris thinks a lot about how texts signal dramatic change as they interrogate social performance.
 He studies the spearheading of societal shift during iconoclastic periods, especially writers’ exploration of “the new” by way of repurposing outgoing semiotic systems.
 Literary interests: mythology and symbols, evolution of the novel, modernism, and Nabokov.
 Other interests: rambles via paths and pavement, public coffee drinking, nonprofit leadership, teaching, and amateur snowboarding.